pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 Configuring the VPN Tunnel
 --------------------------

-First, log into the firewall running pfSense for the local network and click **VPN > IPsec**
+First, log into the pfSense firewall for the local network and click **VPN > IPsec**

 IPsec tunnels have two components: A Phase 1 area that defines the remote peer